Moving Electric Lines

 Schedule the electric line burial with MGE: Once the meter socket is installed, let us know your site is ready.
 You can call MGE at (608) 252-7196 or email email@example.com.

 We will schedule a crew to bury your service wires.
-Once your service wires are buried, we will contact your electrician and schedule an appointment to install the meter.
+Once your service wires are buried, your electrician is responsible for contacting MGE to schedule an appointment for installing the meter and/or cutting over the old service to the new service.
+That appointment can be made by calling MGE at (608) 252-7196.
 During this appointment, we will take down the existing wires and pole, if necessary, and energize the new underground wires.

 Madison Gas and Electric